Intellectual Property Counseling and Prosecution

 - Best Lawyers in America recognized 124 WilmerHale lawyers and named 11 of them “Lawyers of the Year” for 2020, including Michael Bevilacqua, who was named Boston Trademark Law Lawyer of the Year, and Lisa Pirozzolo, who was named Boston Patent Litigation Lawyer of the Year.

-- LMG Life Sciences – Named WilmerHale and six of its partners to its 2019 award shortlists in 14 categories, including General Patent Litigation Firm of the Year, Hatch-Waxman Litigation Firm of the Year – Branded, Intellectual Property Firm of the Year and Inter-Partes Review Firm of the Year.
-Also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Robert Gunther as General Patent Litigator of the Year – New York, Emily Whelan as Post-Grant Proceedings Attorney of the Year and Kevin Prussia as US Rising Star – Intellectual Property.
+- LMG Life Sciences – Named WilmerHale General Patent Litigation Firm of the Year and Intellectual Property Firm of the Year at the LMG Life Sciences Awards 2019.
+In addition to these winning categories, WilmerHale was shortlisted for Hatch-Waxman Litigation Firm of the Year – Branded and Inter-Partes Review Firm of the Year.
+LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Robert Gunther as General Patent Litigator of the Year – New York, Emily Whelan as Post-Grant Proceedings Attorney of the Year and Kevin Prussia as US Rising Star – Intellectual Property.

 - The Legal 500 United States – Ranked WilmerHale’s Intellectual Property Practice in the top tier in its 2011–2019 editions.